 An introduction to the basic concepts of financial management in the hospitality and tourism industries.
 Topics include financial statements, night auditing, accounts receivable and payable, monetary transactions, and the concept of revenue management used by hospitality and tourism organizations.
-Pre-requisites: HTM 100, HTM 101 and HTM 102

 Food & Beverage Operations & Service